lbechberger/ML4NLP/README.md

 ### On Terminology
 There are currently multiple terms for each entity.
 Some of them are quite confusing, since they are either used by others or by the KnowledgeStore already.
 Here a few clarifications:
 Agent is the active part in a triplet, i.e. "Mr Bigshot" in our example  "Who owns the Company BigCompany?"
-It also was previously called this "Subject", but we  use "Agent" to correspond to the use of the terminology in the seminar.
+It also was previously called "Subject", but we  use "Agent" to correspond to the use of the terminology in the seminar.
 Similarily, Patient is the passive part in a triplet, i.e. "BigCompany" in our example "Who owns the Company BigCompany?"
 It  previously was called  Object.
 An event that has both an agent and a patient is considered a "Relation".
 We will use this term, but be aware that there may be events that are not relations.
 However,we most likely won't be talking about these.